gabdub/ta-tweaks/README.md

 * [ctrl_tab_mru](https://github.com/gabdub/ta-tweaks/wiki/ctrl_tab_mru-module) module implements a more standard way to handle CTRL+TAB and CTRL+SHIFT+TAB
 * [goto_nearest](https://github.com/gabdub/ta-tweaks/wiki/goto_nearest-module) module allows quick search of the selected text.
 All the buffers use the same 'last searched text' and search options (based on Ultra-Edit editor's F3)
 * [quicktype](https://github.com/gabdub/ta-tweaks/wiki/quicktype-module) module types some C snippets that I frequently use + Multiline typer + Goto previous/next lua function/C-block begin/end + Buffer sort
 * [project](https://github.com/gabdub/ta-tweaks/wiki/project-module) module allows to group files in projects.
-One view is used to show the project files as a vertical list.
-It allows to search into project files (the results are shown in another view), CTAG file search and RUN commands from the project tree view.
-SVN and GIT: multiple repositories per project, compare file to HEAD and get basic file info ("svn info" / "git show").
+One view/panel is used to show the project files as a vertical list.
+It allows to search into project files (the results are shown in another view/panel), CTAG file search and RUN commands from the project tree view.
+VC: SVN/GIT/FOLDER: multiple repositories per project, compare file to HEAD/FOLDER and basic VC control panel.
 The project and the search results can be shown using a buffer or a toolbar panel.

 ![file search](https://github.com/gabdub/ta-tweaks/blob/master/screencapt/ta_search.png "Search text in Project files")